-What to wear for a job interview?
+What clothes to wear for a job interview?

 Do your research.
-You have to dress for the position you are applying for and also for the company you are going to work for.
+You have to dress for the position you are applying for and the company you are going to work for.
 The interviewer may assess whether you will fit into their groups.
 So you have to ‘dress the part’ while attending an interview.

 Do some background checks on whether the organization has a formal dress code.
-If they have, it will be too much to hope to nail the interview in a jeans and casual t-shirt.
+If they have, it will be too much to hope to nail the interview in jeans and a casual t-shirt.
 But for a start-up with youngsters, it would be overkill to go in a suit.

 Here are some pointers on how to ace the interview with your conservative and professional dressing style.

-Interview Dressing tips for Women
+Interview Clothes for Women

-You can choose trousers matched with a solid color blazer.
+- You can choose trousers matched with a solid color blazer.
 You can also wear a knee-length skirt.

-For trousers or skirts go for dark shades and tops can be of pastels or any subdued colors.
+- For trousers or skirts, go for dark shades, and tops can be of pastels or any subdued colors.

 Button-down shirts with a modest neckline need not be uninteresting.
 Instead of going for the usual white, grey, or blue, play with pastels or other neutral colors and interesting fabrics.
 Avoid flashy or shimmery colors.
-Also avoid too tightfitting styles, heavy embroidery, large prints, flowy materials, tassels, etc.
+Also, avoid too tightfitting styles, heavy embroidery, large prints, flowy materials, tassels, etc.

 A well-fitting dress can also give you a neat professional look.
 A quality dress that skims the knees with a structured fit gives a modern look.

-Make sure your choice of footwear is not too loud on the floor.
-Also do not forget to clean and polish your shoes.
+Make sure your choice of footwear is quiet on the floor.
+An interviewer may not be impressed by your heels clicking on the floor.